Jaswanthk07/Jaswanthk07/README.md

 ### Hi there 👋
 I'm **Jaswanth Pederedla**,
 I'm a Computer Science Engineering student at **IIIT Sri City**,
-I'm passionate about building scalable web applications and exploring various insights.
+I'm passionate about building scalable web applications and exploring in various insights.

 * **Full-Stack Development** using JavaScript, React, Node.js, and modern web technologies.
 * **Backend & APIs** with Express.js, MongoDB, MySQL, and REST/GraphQL.